SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/configure-message-intervals.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 8/31/2017
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 5420124f-aa4c-4702-b493-40a9a7edb786
-description: "Learn how to configure message expiration intervals, message retries, and message resubmissions in the Transport service on a Mailbox server or on an Edge Transport server."
+description: "Summary: Learn how to configure message expiration intervals, message retries, and message resubmissions in the Transport service on a Mailbox server or on an Edge Transport server."
 ---

 # Configure message retry, resubmit, and expiration intervals

-Learn how to configure message expiration intervals, message retries, and message resubmissions in the Transport service on a Mailbox server or on an Edge Transport server.
+ **Summary**: Learn how to configure message expiration intervals, message retries, and message resubmissions in the Transport service on a Mailbox server or on an Edge Transport server.

 In Exchange 2016, you can configure message retry, resubmit, and expiration intervals in the Transport service on Mailbox servers and Edge Transport servers.
 For detailed descriptions of these settings, see [Message retry, resubmit, and expiration intervals](message-intervals.md).